 - OFC: Sandra Fruean (American Samoa), Lee Harmon (Cook Islands).

-- UEFA: Evelina Christillin (Italy), Sándor Csányi (Hungary), Costakis Koutsokoumnis (Cyprus), Dejan Savicevic (Montenegro), Reinhard Grindel (Germany), Alexey Sorokin (Russia), Fernando Gomes (Portugal).
+- UEFA: Evelina Christillin (Italy), Sándor Csányi (Hungary), Costakis Koutsokoumnis (Cyprus), Dejan Savicevic (Montenegro), Reinhard Grindel (Germany, position resigned on 10/04/2019), Alexey Sorokin (Russia), Fernando Gomes (Portugal).

 • Secretary General: Fatma Samoura (Senegal), since 13/05/2016